top of page

 Action Buttons

-Improved accessibility by adding contrasting colors.
+Improved accessibility by adding contrasting colors for the action buttons.

 Typography